India U-23 and Bangladesh U-23 2019 Dream11 Team Prediction And Tips

 My Dream11 Team

-BR Sharath, Saif Hassan (C), Yasir Ali, Yashasvi Jaiswal (vc), Priyam Garg, Mohammad Al Amin, Dhrushant Soni, Ariful Haque, Shafiqul Islam, Shubhang Hegde and Arshdeep Singh.
+Saif Hassan (vc), Yasir Ali, Yashasvi Jaiswal, Samarth Vyas, Hrithik Shokeen, Ariful Haque, BR Sharath (C), Mahidul Islam, Shubhang Hegde, Tanvir Islam and Arshdeep Singh.

 IN-U23 vs BD-U23 Probable Playing XIs —

-India Under-23: Yashasvi Jaiswal, BR Sharath (wk), Samarth Vyas, Priyam Garg (C), Ritwik Roy Choudhary, Aryan Juyal, Shubhang Hegde, Atit Seth, Kartik Tyagi, Arshdeep Singh, Hrithik Shokeen.
+India Under-23: Yashasvi Jaiswal, Aryan Juyal, BR Sharath (wk), Samarth Vyas, Kumar Suraj, Priyam Garg (C), Shubhang Hegde, Atit Seth, Arshdeep Singh, Kartik Tyagi, Hrithik Shokeen.

-Bangladesh Under-23: Saif Hassan (C), Sabbir Hossain, Yasir Ali, Mohammad Al Amin, Mahidul Islam, Jaker Ali (wk), Ariful Haque, Shafiqul Islam, Sheikh Mehedi Hasan, Abu Hider Rony, Robiul Haque.
+Bangladesh Under-23: Saif Hassan (C), Mahedi Hasan, Yasir Ali, Zakir Hassan, Sabbir Hossain, Mohammad Al Amin, Mahidul Islam (wk), Ariful Haque, Shafiqul Islam, Tanvir Islam, Robiul Haque.

 SQUADS —